RayFlow/C-BOARD/README.md

 # C-BOARD
-Open Source version of the WBS designed forum/ discussion board for project collaboration in virtual teams
+Open Source version of the WBS designed forum/ discussion board for project collaboration in virtual teams - deployment of this single C-BOARD is easy, it will work on most free web hosting services, good for students to learn project collaboration and the benfits of a work breakdown structure.

 The .zip file available for download contains all files needed for your own deployment of the C-BOARD.
 The .txt file "steps made for deployment" is a short & easy step-by-step documentation.